bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 All lifecycle functionality implement here.
 Then in the constructor register listener with `reactContext.addLifecycleEventListener(this)` and... done.
 Our module behaves like activity now.

-Last thing to make our module visible is to override `getName` method.
-It should be returning name of our module, like that:
+The last thing to make our module visible is to override `getName` method.
+It should be returning the name of our module, like that:

 ```java